AlexzanderF/autonomous-news/backend/news_generation_workers/llm_prompts/pick_thumbnail_prompt.md

     *   *Priority 2:* A generic but relevant symbolic image (e.g., "Soldiers in silhouette", "Police tape").

-**Output format:**
+**Output instruction:**
-Return only a single integer which is the chosen image ID!
-It needs to be excatly the same as it is in the input so I can programatically match it to the same value.
+The chosen image ID must exactly match one of the image IDs from the input list.